Essen: Honorary citizens

 Today, the highest award of the city is the Ring of Honour, which Berthold Beitz, for example, had already received in 1983.
 Other bearers of the Ring of Honour include Essen's former Lord Mayor and later President of Germany, Gustav Heinemann, as well as Franz Cardinal Hengsbach, the first Bishop of Essen.
+Berthold Beitz (1973) and his wife Else Beitz (2006) are recipients of the Righteous Among the Nations recognized by the Yad Vashem for having saved about 800 Jewish lives during World War II.

 Sport

 The biggest association football clubs in Essen are Rot-Weiss Essen (Red-White Essen) and Schwarz-Weiß Essen (Black-White Essen).
 Stadion Essen, is the home stadium for Rot-Weiß, is located in the north of Essen.
 Rot-Weiss Essen is playing in the third tier of the German football league system, 3.
 Liga, and Schwarz-Weiß Essen in the fifth tier, Oberliga Nordrhein-Westfalen.
 Schwarz-Weiß Essens home stadium is Uhlenkrugstadion, located in the southern part of the city.
 Other football clubs are BV Altenessen and TuS Helene Altenessen.
 In women's football, SGS Essen are members of top division Frauen-Bundesliga.

 Another important and famous sports club is TUSEM Essen, with a handball team that have won several national and international titles.

 The city's main basketball team is ETB Essen, currently called the ETB Wohnbau Baskets for sponsorship reasons.
 The team is one of the main teams in Germany's second division ProA and has attempted to move up to Germany's elite league Basketball Bundesliga.
 The Baskets play their home games at the Sportpark am Hallo.

 Essen hosted the 1955 nine-pin bowling World Championships and the final round of the FIBA EuroBasket 1971.
 The city is also home to the VV Humann Essen volleyball team.